 The effectiveness of PRP for hair loss has long been the subject of debate.
 While clinical evidence on the efficacy of PRP therapy is still relatively weak, large volumes of anecdotal evidence suggest it is effective in combating hair loss.

-Most people who undergo the therapy experience positive change in the growth, thickness, and density of their hair after undergoing treatment.
+Most people who undergo the therapy experience positive changes in the growth, thickness, and density of their hair after undergoing treatment.

 And while it admittedly does not completely re-grow your hair or create new follicles, it causes massive improvement in the thickness and fullness of hair by nourishing existing follicles.